gentee/eonza-docs/en/scripts/set-variable.md

 * **Absolute Path**.
 If the value is a relative path to a file or a directory, then it is converted into an absolute path.
 * **Append**.
 The value of the field *Parameter* will be appended to the current value.
 * **Get Environment Variable**.
 Get the value of the environment variable specified in the *Parameter* field.
 If the parameter is not specified, then the variable name is taken from the current value.
+* **Length**.
+The length of the current value is returned.
+If there is a variable with such name, the length of its value is returned.
+If there is an object variable, the number of elements in the array (map) or 0 is returned.
 * **Lower case**.
 Convert the current string to lower case.
 * **Upper case**.
 Convert the current line to upper case.
 * **Substring**.
 Take a substring from the current line.
 Specify the offset and length of the substring separated by a colon (offset:length) in the *Parameter* field.
 For example, *10:4*.